NeurIPS 2022 Competition program announced!

 We introduce the competitions that have been accepted at NeurIPS 2022.

 Check our blog post and the NeurIPS website for full competition details:

 NeurIPS 2022 Call for Competitions

 After the success of the past five years, we are happy to announce that we will be running a sixth edition of the competition track at NeurIPS 2022.
 Through this call, we solicit competition proposals on topics of interest to the NeurIPS community.

 We especially encourage submissions from fields with a clear positive societal impact and promote causes that use AI to help disadvantaged communities.
 Besides societal impact, we seek proposals in areas where machine learning can positively influence other scientific, technological, or business domains.
 We hope that interesting competitions will attract a significant cross-section of interdisciplinary and diverse communities to our NeurIPS 2022 competition track.

 Technological advances in our field can have the potential to disproportionately hurt marginalized sectors in society — including people of color, people from working-class backgrounds, women, and people from the LGBTQ community.
 Hence, we strongly encourage proposals that address these problems, especially from researchers with these identities or who are members of other marginalized or under-represented communities.

-Standard data science competitions, where participants will compete to obtain the best score on a machine learning task of interest to the NeurIPS community based on a problem and data defined and released by the organizers of the competition.
+This year we will not have live competitions.
+Instead, we will focus on data science competitions, where participants will compete to obtain the best score on a machine learning task of interest to the NeurIPS community, based on a well-defined problem and corresponding data defined and released by the organizers of the competition.